bright/new-www/src/pages/blog/2020-07-22-erc20-substrate-nest-example.md

 ---
 layout: post
 title: Develop your own cryptocurrency with Substrate
+date: 2020-09-01T18:25:43.483Z
+image: /images/erc20-substrate-nest-example/top.png
 author: agnieszka
+tags:
+  - substrate
+  - parity
+  - blockchain
+  - nest
+  - nestjs
+  - smart contract
+  - erc20
+  - cryptocurrency
 hidden: true
-image: /images/erc20-substrate-nest-example/top.png
-tags: ['substrate', 'parity', 'blockchain', 'nest', 'nestjs', 'smart contract', 'erc20', 'cryptocurrency']
+comments: true
+published: false
 ---
 In this blog post I will guide you through the process of implementing an ERC20 token with use of a smart contract on a Substrate node and accessing it from a NestJS application.
 If you would like to get a basic concept of what blockchain, Substrate or smart contracts are you may check our [previous blog post](https://brightinventions.pl/blog/why-would-you-use-substrate/).
 NestJS is a framework for building Node.js applications, to get the basics you can visit it's [documentation website](https://docs.nestjs.com/).

 You can access the [working project on GitHub](https://github.com/bright/substrate-erc20-nestjs/tree/part1)